Kinetta (film)

-Kinetta (Κινέτα, Kineta) is a 2005 Greek experimental drama art film directed by Yorgos Lanthimos, produced by Athina Rachel Tsangari and Lanthimos, and written by Lanthimos and Yorgos Kakanakis.
+Kinetta (Κινέτα, Kineta) is a 2005 Greek experimental drama film directed by Yorgos Lanthimos, produced by Athina Rachel Tsangari and Lanthimos, and written by Lanthimos and Yorgos Kakanakis.
 It is Lanthimos' solo directorial debut.
 The film stars Evangelia Randou, Aris Servetalis, and Costas Xikominos.

 Plot

-During off-season at the Greek seaside resort of Kinetta, three perfect strangers—a police officer out of uniform with a thing for German luxury cars and Russian women, an eccentric photographer, and a hotel chambermaid—join forces for a rather strange reason: to recreate homicides.
+During off-season at the Greek seaside resort of Kinetta, three strangers—a police officer out of uniform with a thing for German luxury cars and Russian women, an eccentric photographer, and a hotel chambermaid—join forces for a strange reason: to recreate homicides.
 Meticulously and with an almost ritualistic approach, the unlikely trio reenact crime scenes of brutal murders, to the point where the boundaries of their own private lives slowly begin to blur.